apenella/go-ansible/README.md

 The `JSONLEventStdoutCallbackResults` struct, located in the `github.com/apenella/go-ansible/v2/pkg/execute/result/json` package, is designed to handle the output of command execution when using the [ansible.posix.jsonl](https://docs.ansible.com/ansible/latest/collections/ansible/posix/jsonl_callback.html) stdout callback method.
 It implements the [ResultsOutputer](#resultsoutputer-interface) interface, providing functionality to parse and manipulate _JSONL-formatted_ output from _Ansible_ commands.

 When using the `AnsiblePosixJsonlStdoutCallbackExecute` executer, the output is managed by the `JSONLEventStdoutCallbackResults` struct.
+The `AnsiblePosixJsonlStdoutCallbackExecute` can be also configured to update the output using a set of [transformers](#transformer-functions) to be applied to the output.
+These transformers enrich or update the output as needed.

 The `github.com/apenella/go-ansible/v2/pkg/execute/result/json` provides you with the `AnsiblePlaybookJSONLEventResults` struct, that represents a JSON event output from the `ansible.posix.jsonl`.
 You can use this struct to manage the events.

-You can refer to the [ansibleplaybook-posix-jsonl-stdout](https://github.com/apenella/go-ansible/tree/master/examples/ansibleplaybook-posix-jsonl-stdout) example to see how to manage the `JSONLEventStdoutCallbackResults` struct.
+You can refer to the [ansibleplaybook-posix-jsonl-stdout](https://github.com/apenella/go-ansible/tree/master/examples/ansibleplaybook-posix-jsonl-stdout) example to see how to work with the `JSONLEventStdoutCallbackResults` struct.
+For a more advanced use case, such as persisting events to a database and applying a transformer, take a look at the [ansibleplaybook-posix-jsonl-stdout-persistence](https://github.com/apenella/go-ansible/tree/master/examples/ansibleplaybook-posix-jsonl-stdout-persistence) example.

 ###### JSONStdoutCallbackResults struct